grafana/worldmap-panel/README.md

 #### Location Data

-There are four ways to provide data for the worldmap panel:
+There are four ways to provide data to this plugin:

  - *countries*: This is a list of all the countries in the world.
 It works by matching a country code (US, FR, AU) to a node alias in a time series query.
  - *states*: Similar to countries but for the states in USA e.g. CA for California